 Baby-led weaning (BLW) is a gentle, commonsense, and fun way to introduce solids to your baby.
-While continuing to breast or bottle feed, babies are allowed and encouraged to feed themselves real, whole foods–when they are ready.
+While continuing to breast or bottle-feed, babies are allowed and encouraged to feed themselves real, whole foods–when they are ready.
 Babies have the autonomy to experiment and discover food at their own pace, developing “chewing skills, manual dexterity, and hand-eye coordination” (Rapley & Murkett, xiv).
-Participating in family meals, they discover a wide range of healthy foods and learn important social skills, while choosing what, how much, and how quickly to eat.
-Babies freely explore a variety of new tastes and textures without pressure to eat a certain amount of food or a specific food.
+Participating in family meals, they discover a wide range of healthy foods and learn important social skills while choosing what, how much, and how quickly to eat.
+Babies freely explore various new tastes and textures without pressure to eat a certain amount of food or a specific food.

 Baby-led feeding (BLF) may actually be a more appropriate moniker for BLW, as it is about weaning babies onto solids.
 Even as their diet gradually becomes more varied with complementary solid foods, babies continue to nurse or receive a bottle as often as before.
 Remember: Solids do not replace milk.
 Toward the end of the first year (usually 9-12 months), babies gradually increase their solid food intake and decrease their milk intake.
 By the time they are one year old, the split should be about 50/50.
 It is a gradual process, led by babies’ innate instincts and abilities.